Naturalization and Citizenship Lawyers Serving Florida & Beyond

 Some people are citizens of the United States because they were born in the United States, were born abroad to U.S. citizens, or are the minor children of parents who have become naturalized citizens.
 To obtain proof of U.S. citizenship and secure a Certificate of Citizenship, they can file form N-600 and meet other requirements.

-If you want to become a U.S. citizen, you need to determine whether to apply for naturalization or for a certificate of citizenship.
-If you are not sure which process is correct for you, it would be a good idea to meet with a lawyer to discuss your case.
-An attorney can work to ensure your application meets all necessary requirements.
+If you want to become a U.S. citizen, you need to determine whether to apply for Naturalization or for a Certificate of Citizenship.
+If you are not sure which process is correct for you, it would be a good idea to meet with an immigration attorney to discuss your case.
+A board certified immigration attorney can evaluate your case to ensure you qualify before you file any application with the USCIS.

-Why You Need a Lawyer for Your Citizenship Application in Florida
+Why You Need a Lawyer for Your Form N-400, Application for Naturalization, in Florida

 A naturalization lawyer in Florida can help you with many tasks.
 They can: